 Specially Adapted Housing Grants Available to Modify/Build Homes

 The VA Loan Guaranty Division does more than back home loans made by lenders.
 It also administers Specially Adapted Housing grants.
 The money can help certain disabled veterans modify or build homes to best fit their needs.
-Up to $67,555 can be awarded each fiscal year to a qualifying veteran.
-And, an individual can receive the grant up to three times.
-The money can be used for things like wheelchair ramps, specially adapted kitchens and bathrooms and even safer walkways.
+Up to $81,080 can be awarded to a qualifying veteran.
+Check out our Specially Adapted Housing Grant FAQ.

 NEXT STEP: To learn more about VA home loan benefits for disabled veterans, click here to connect with an experienced VA mortgage specialist.